zhuangchong/fluss/website/docs/quickstart/flink.md

 ```

-## Query on Fluss Tables
+## Run Ad-hoc Queries on Fluss Tables
-Now, you can have a real-time analytics on Fluss tables.
-For example, to count the number of orders of one
+You can now perform real-time analytics directly on Fluss tables.
-particular customer, running the following sql to see the real-time result.
+For instance, to calculate the number of orders placed by a specific customer, you can execute the following SQL query to obtain instant, real-time results.

 ```sql  title="Flink SQL Client"
 -- use tableau result mode